pippachoong/bon-appetit/README.md

 - link to youtube to website
 - search bar
 - ~~profile icon next to user in recipe book /dish show page~~
+- more nested categories - vegan, gluten free, vegetarian, keto
+- more categories like baking,drinks etc.

 <!--
 <div class="detail-information">